 - Stomach upset like nausea, vomiting, and diarrhea

-The most severe allergic reaction is anaphylactic shock, an instance during which a person’s reaction to a drug is so severe it is life-threatening.
-The reaction is quite uncommon in patients taking penicillin, and other beta lactum antibiotics.
+The most severe allergic reaction is anaphylaxis, an instance during which a person’s reaction to a drug is so severe it is life-threatening.
+The reaction is quite uncommon in patients taking penicillin, and other beta lactam antibiotics.

-In anaphylactic shock, a person has more than two organ systems involved in a reaction.
+In anaphylaxis, a person has more than two organ systems involved in a reaction.
 An example is a drop in blood pressure with a combination of skin symptoms and difficulty breathing.
 Symptoms occurring together could include any of the following: